hilca44/c3cad/README.md

 ---
-do not use upper case except vars do not use spaces in the first block, which is your korpus name in our example is a the name
+do not use upper case except vars do not use spaces in the first block, which is your korpus name in our example is "a" the name

 values
 ---
-- 3 absolut value
+- 3 absolute value
 - @3 relativ value
 - 3,5,7 list